 |SIZE||Approximately 30cm (vary in sizes)|

-For homes with minimal lighting, there’s no better houseplant to decorate your rooms with than the Peace Lily.
+For homes with minimal lighting, there’s no better indoor plant in Singapore to decorate your rooms with than the Peace Lily.
 It’s a dim-friendly houseplant that thrives in a shade and needs moderate watering.

 It’s slightly expensive compared to our other picks, but that’s forgivable considering its benefits and the number of toxins it can remove from the environment.
 These toxins are trichloroethylene, benzene, formaldehyde, and ammonia fumes from paint and furniture.